Aspose/releases.aspose.com/content/en/ocr/python-net/release-notes/2025/aspose-ocr-python-25-11-0-release-notes.md

 ### Updated public APIs:

-The following public APIs have been changed in **Aspose.OCR for Java 25.11.0** release:
+The following public APIs have been changed in **Aspose.OCR for Python via .NET 25.11.0** release:

 #### `Format` enumeration